 While this is not a recipe for food, it is a great recipe that will is useful for bringing all types of energy into your life and one that you can use time and time again.
 I am talking about Gem Elixirs.
 (Also known as Gem Essences)

 Gem elixirs can be used to treat many ailments and are believed to treat the root of the problem not just the symptoms.
-They also help to remove any blockages in energy flow in the body allowing the healing to be more efficient.
-(As always, please consult a doctor/physician before treating any diseases and let them know what alternative healing methods you intend to employ).
+They also help to remove any blockages in energy flow in the body allowing healing efforts to be more efficient.
+(As always, please consult a doctor/physician before treating any diseases or illnesses and let them know what alternative healing methods you intend to employ).
+Gem Elixirs also help you to bring certain energies into your life.

-The most simple way of cleansing a stone to suit our purposes here, is to physically clean the stone (do a good job as you will be ingesting the liquid with many of these formulas) get out the dish soap and give them a scrub.
+The most simple way of cleansing a stone to suit our purposes here, is to physically clean the stone (do a good job especially if you will be ingesting the liquid).
+Get out the dish soap and give them a good scrub.
 (Please note you cannot get stones that contain any metal such as copper or lead wet as they can be toxic, this information will be available at the end if this post.)

-To charge the stone hold it in your dominant hand and visualize the white light and your intent flowing into the stone.
-When you feel the energy is right, this is often felt as a pulse in the stone and the stone warming up, place it back on the clean towel.
+To charge the stone hold it in your power hand (usually your dominant hand), and visualize white light along with your intent flowing into the stone.
+When you feel the energy is right (often felt as a pulse in the stone and the stone warming up), place it back on the clean towel.

 Here is an example for a lunar elixir I made with amethyst to promote spirituality: